 5 Tips for Hiring a Programmer

-Now, if you’re ready to create your actual online product, such as a web application to help real estate investors track their properties, or a scheduling tool for family therapists, this is where you’ll need a real programmer.
+Now, if you’re ready to create an actual online product, such as a web application to help real estate investors track their properties, or a scheduling tool for family therapists, this is where you’ll need a programmer.
 I don’t recommend taking this step until you’ve actually tested your idea, and done a little research and number crunching to make sure your business has a good chance at being successful.
-I’ll talk more about that in my book.
 But assuming you’re ready to move forward, here are some tips for finding a good web application programmer:

-1. Don’t use one guy to do everything
+1. Don’t hire one person to do everything

 2. Hire your programmer full-time